Efficient way to hydrogenate nitrogen-containing aromatic compounds developed

 Successful reduction of the chemical manufacturing industry's environmental impact relies on finding a greener way to make the chemical building blocks for common and massively consumed compounds.

-By focusing on renewable energy sources and alternative methods for creating the chemical building blocks of some of the most commonly used compounds, researchers hope to reduce the chemical manufacturing industry's footprint with some green innovation.
+By focusing on and alternative methods for creating the of some of the most commonly used compounds, researchers hope to reduce the chemical manufacturing industry's footprint with some green innovation.

 Researchers published their results in the Journal of the American Chemical Society on October 7.